spacetelescope/STScI-STIPS/docs/basic_tutorial.rst

 STIPS contains functions to generate stellar populations as well as background galaxies.
 These functions are all present in the `SceneModule` class.
 In order to know what sort of populations to generate, the Scene Module requires input dictionaries to specify population parameters.
 In this example, we will create the following:

-* A stellar population representing a global cluser with:
+#.
+A stellar population representing a global cluster with:

    * 100 stars
    * An age of 7.5 billion years
    * A metallicity of -2.0
    * A Salpeter IMF with alpha = -2.35
    * A binary fraction of 10%
    * A clustered distribution (higher-mass stars closer to the population center)
    * An inverse power-law distribution
    * A radius of 100 parsecs
    * A distance of 20 kpc
    * No offset from the center of the scene being created

-* A collection of background galaxies with:
+#.
+A collection of background galaxies with:

    * 10 galaxies
    * Redshifts between 0.0 and 0.2
    * Radii between 0.01 and 2.0 arcsec
    * V-band surface brightness magnitudes between 25 and 30
    * Uniform spatial distribution (unclustered) over 200 arcsec
    * No offset from the center of the scene being created

 .. note::